Amingman/LabTechFinder/README.md

 ## To Do List (For Later)
 - [ ] UI Fixes
+- [ ] Script to reset lost password
 - [ ] Write more comments, especially the dynamic db query.
 - [ ] Add useful links.
 - [ ] Add the Abouts page with the content of this documentation.